mattdharmon/surfs_up/README.md

 </tbody>
 </table>

-### Temperature for each station and month.
+### Temperature for each elevation and month.

 ![](README_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->

-### Average Rain for each station and month.
+### Average Rain for each elevation and month.

 ![](README_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

 # Summary

-The temperatures between June and December are roughly the same, however December seems to a wider range of temperatures.
+The temperatures between June and December are roughly the same, however December seems to have a wider range of temperatures.

 The amount of rain is greater in December as well.